Ninja-Squad/data-discovery/README.md

 ### Data handling

 At the moment, all data is located next to the code in the `data` directory.
-You might want to have a look at the code only, in such case, you can skip the data at git clone step by setting variable `GIT_LFS_SKIP_SMUDGE=1`, ie.:
+If you want to have a look at the code only, you can ignore this directory at git clone step by setting the variable `GIT_LFS_SKIP_SMUDGE=1`, ie.:

 ```sh
 GIT_LFS_SKIP_SMUDGE=1 git clone git@forgemia.inra.fr:urgi-is/data-discovery.git